 Aviemore has spent much of the intervening four decades trying to live down the reputation given it by the Aviemore Centre.
 And at the start of the third millennium it's time to acknowledge that things are changing for the better.
 Most of today's Aviemore really does look and feel much better designed and cared for than yesterday's ever could.
 Despite this, although housing development has continued apace on the north side of the town and to the west of the A9, there remain areas closer to the centre where development does appear to have stalled: or, perhaps, is simply awaiting a kinder economic environment.

 Today's Aviemore has all the services you'd expect of the main town serving a very large area, plus the theatre, swimming pool, dry ski slope, and go-karting track you might not expect.
 The town still has a railway station on the main Perth to Inverness line, and for enthusiasts and visitors, steam trains of the Strathspey Railway run a regular service on a restored branch line from Aviemore to Boat of Garten and beyond.
 Closely following the route of the restored line is the southern end of the Speyside Way.
-This long distance path opened in 2000 and now links Aviemore with Buckie on the north east coast.
+This long distance path opened in 2000 and now links Aviemore with Buckie on the north-east coast.

 Aviemore also offers plenty of shopping opportunities, many in recently facelifted and refreshed shops.
 If you are looking for a supermarket you will find one.
 If you want outdoor or skiing clothing or equipment, you will find plenty to choose from.
 And you will also find no shortage of shops appealing to passing tourists.
+At the southern end of the town is St Aidan's RC Church, and the Aviemore also has a Church of Scotland Church.